CarVac/MeleeConchRuleset/ruleset.md

 #### Coordinate Set Changing

 When controlled by digital inputs, the target coordinates may not be changed during a match.
-Switching between analog inputs and digital inputs for control stick output is permitted.

 #### Digital Input, Control Stick Output